ronaldtorres/website/_posts/2016-04-22-framework-oriented-programming.md

 ![Core Framework linking against the Persistency one](/images/posts/Framework-Location.png)

 > Note: You should see as Location `Persistency.framework`.
-If you got a different location it's because you didn't build the `Persistency` framework before and Xcode is unable to ind the Framework `Build Products` directory.
+If you got a different location it's because you didn't build the `Persistency` framework before **(for the platform you're linking against)** and Xcode is unable to ind the Framework `Build Products` directory.

 ### 5. Linking your app